SAP-samples/teched2022-DT261/exercises/ex3/README.md

 ## Assign entitlements for the SAP Order and Delivery Scheduling (ODS) Industry Cloud solution

-In order to enable ODS you need to have entitlements assigned to your subaccount.
+In order to enable ODS you need to have entitlements assigned to your Subaccount.

 1. Add entitlement for ODS to your Subaccount: